 The Indo-Pacific Regulatory Strengthening Program will build on the valuable foundational work of the Regional Regulatory Partnership for Malaria Elimination, and ease the challenges brought by the significant burden of drug-resistant disease across Southeast Asia.

 Under the Program, Australia’s TGA will provide technical advice and assistance to the participating National Regulatory Authorities, to build internal capabilities through regular in-country missions, workshops, training events, information sharing activities and placements in Australia.
-To build technical knowledge, training and graduate certificates will be provided by the Centre of Regulatory Excellence at Duke-NUS in Singapore.
-This program will work closely with the World Health Organisation to support partner countries.
+This program will work closely with the World Health Organisation and other technical partners to support partner countries.

 DFAT’s Indo-Pacific Centre for Health Security and the TGA will provide oversight of the Program.